 JOB RESPONSIBILITIES: Clinical Care:

-Use excellent clinical skills in addiction psychiatry in an outpatient setting in the area of substance use disorders, including novel treatment modalities.
+Use excellent clinical skills in addiction psychiatry in an outpatient setting in the area of substance use disorders, specifically including medication treatment for opioid, alcohol and other substance use disorders and treatment of comorbid mental health disorders.

 Show a strong commitment to clinical care as well as demonstrated clinical aptitude.